Curriculum

 Extra-curricular Activities

 We offer a wide variety of clubs that take place before school, during lunch break and after school.
-These are run by members of staff, parents and outside agencies.
-Some of the clubs we offer are: Art and Craft, Pyramid Club, Eco-Action, Cartoon Illustration, First Aid, Choir, Dance, Football, Cooking Clubs and many, many more.
+These are run by members of staff and outside agencies.
+Some of the clubs we offer are: Cooking, football, dance, choir, woodwork, gymnastics, ipad and eco club.
+Please contact the school office for further information about our range of afterschool clubs.